How to Change the Motor Oil in a Harley Davidson Low Rider

 Read the manual...

-Buy Genuine Harley oil and filters.
-There are after market products and they are cheaper, but they are not reccommended.
+Buy genuine Harley oil and filters.
+There are after market products and they are cheaper, but they are not recommended.
 You are saving about $30.00 in labor, be happy with that.

 Genuine Harey Davidson Parts

 Set up your work area

 Even after combing the area for dog poop, you should put down a piece of cardboard or a blanket.
 There is always a piece you missed right where your shoulder is going to be.
 It just slows things down, with no interuptions the entire job should be finished in 45 minutes or less.